juxor/afaq/markdown/secH3.md

 Somewhat ironically, then, a key example used by Marxists for the "independence" of the state is no such thing.
-Bonapartism did not represent a "balance" between the proletariat and bourgeoisie but rather the most naked form of state rule required in the fact of working class revolt.
+Bonapartism did not represent a "balance" between the proletariat and bourgeoisie but rather the most naked form of state rule required in the face of working class revolt.
 It was a counter-revolutionary regime which reflected a defeat for the working class, not a "balance" between it and the capitalist class.

-Marx's confusions arose from his belief that, for the bourgeoisie, the parliamentary republic _"was the unavoidable condition of their **common** rule, the sole form of state in which their general class interest subjected itself at the same time both the claims of their particular factions and all the remaining classes of society."_ [**Selected Works**, pp. 152-3] The abolition of the republic, the replacement of the government, was, for him, the end of the political rule of the bourgeoisie as he argued that _"the industrial bourgeoisie applauds with servile bravos the **coup dtat** of December 2, the annihilation of parliament, the downfall of its own rule, the dictatorship of Bonaparte."_ He repeated this identification: _"Passing of the parliamentary regime and of bourgeois rule.
-Victory of Bonaparte."_
+Marx's confusions arose from his belief that, for the bourgeoisie, the parliamentary republic _"was the unavoidable condition of their **common** rule, the sole form of state in which their general class interest subjected to itself at the same time both the claims of their particular factions and all the remaining classes of society."_ The abolition of the republic, the replacement of the government, was, for him, the end of the political rule of the bourgeoisie as he argued that _"the industrial bourgeoisie applauds with servile bravos the **coup d'etat** of December 2, the annihilation of parliament, the downfall of its own rule, the dictatorship of Bonaparte."_ He repeated this identification: _"Passing of the parliamentary regime and of bourgeois rule.
+Victory of Bonaparte."_ [**Selected Works**, pp. 151-2, pp.
-[**Selected Writings**, pp. 164-5 and p.
-166] Political rule was equated to which party held power and so, logically, universal suffrage was _"the equivalent of political power for the working class . . . where the proletariat forms the large majority of the population."_ Its _"inevitable result_ would be _"**the political supremacy of the working class**."_
-[**Collected Works**, vol. 11, pp. 335-6] This was, of course, simply wrong (on both counts) as he, himself, seemed to became aware of two decades later.
+164-5 and p.
+166] Political rule was equated to which party held power and so, logically, universal suffrage was _"the equivalent of political power for the working class . . . where the proletariat forms the large majority of the population."_ Its _"inevitable result"_ would be _"**the political supremacy of the working class**."_ [**Collected Works**, vol. 11, pp. 335-6] This was, of course, simply wrong (on both counts) as he, himself, seemed to became aware of two decades later.

 In 1871 he argued that _"the State power assumed more and more the character of the national power of capital over labour, of a public force organised for